aggarwalHarshita/SampleApplication/README.md

 Following ;notable libraries have been used in this project

 Retrofit is type-safe REST client for Android and Java which aims to make it easier to consume RESTful web services.

-Dagger is a fully static, compile-time dependency injection framework for both Java and Android RxJava is a Java VM implementation of Reactive Extensions: a library for composing asynchronous and event-based programs by using observable sequences.
+Dagger is a fully static, compile-time dependency injection framework for both Java and Android.

+RxJava is a Java VM implementation of Reactive Extensions: a library for composing asynchronous and event-based programs by using observable sequences.

 ButterKnife library is a view injection library that injects views into android activity/fragments using annotations.